aysim/dynnet/README.md

 * Modify the arguments from `config/defaults.yaml`.
 * Additionally, adjust the log files in `helper/parser.py`.
 ## Test
 To test our architecture use the pretained models, given above, and run  `inference.py`.
+Modify the checkpoint directory path!
 ## Cite
 If you use our implementation, please cite:
 ```